w3c/web-nfc/EXPLAINER.md

 preserving manner.

-NFC consists of a rather large set of technologies, so for this first iteration of the API the focus has been on supporting [NDEF](https://www.oreilly.com/library/view/beginning-nfc/9781449324094/ch04.html), a lightweight binary message format, as it works across different tag formats.
+NFC consists of a rather large set of technologies, so for this first iteration of the API the focus has been on supporting the NFC Data Exchange Format aka [NDEF](https://www.oreilly.com/library/view/beginning-nfc/9781449324094/ch04.html), a lightweight binary message format, as it works across different tag formats.